hpssjellis/portenta-pro-community-solutions/README.md

 Note: This is a downloadable zippable Arduino library.
 Install using the library manager add .zip file

+# Goal

+To find and maintain example code and usful links that work with the Arduino Pro Portenta Serries of Boards and Shields

 ## Wednesday Zoom Times
 6:00 am PST zoom link posted each Wednesday If I get up!